C0D3D3V/bbb-dl/README.md

                         Force height on final output. (e.g. 720) This can reduce the time to generate the final video
 ```

+**Batch processing**

+ If you want to do batch processing you can use `bbb-dl-batch`.
+All passed arguments will be passed to the respective `bbb-dl`. `bbb-dl-batch` itself only needs the path to a text file in which URLs to bbb sessions are specified line by line.
+See `bbb-dl-batch --help` for more information.

+ Successfully downloaded URL sessions are added to `successful.txt` in the output folder.
+Session URLs that could not be successfully downloaded are added to `failed.txt` in the output folder.

 **Alternativ downloader**